 Mediclaim

-Under the prevailing provisions, there is a standard medical rebate of Rs.50,000 for senior and super-senior citizens under Section 80D of the Income-tax Act, 1961.
-There is also an additional amount of Rs.
-40,000 to those having specific operations and treatments to prevent financial hardships.
+Under the existing provisions, there is a standard medical rebate of Rs.
+50,000 for senior and super-senior citizens under Section 80D of the Income-tax Act, 1961.
+There is also an additional Rs.
+40,000 deduction for specific treatments to prevent financial hardships.

 “Section 80C of the Income-tax Act, 1961 specifies lock-in periods for tax-saving instruments, such as fixed deposits (FDs), National Savings Certificate (NSC), and equity-linked savings scheme (ELSS).
 At present, the lock-in period is five years for both FDs and NSC, and three years for ELSS,” Chugh adds.